Otterwerks/WebPRET/README.md

 ## Using WebPret:

 The interface is designed to be self explanatory.
-Remotely stopping the server is possible and can be acheived by manually navigating to the /kill url of your server.
+Remotely stopping the server is possible and can be achieved by manually navigating to the /kill url of your server.

 ## Interface Examples